dazuma/toys/toys/docs/guide.md

 that we are defining a "greet" tool.

 If you do include a `tool` block inside the `greet.rb` file, it will create a *subtool* of `greet`.
-So, inside a Toys directory, the path to each Ruby file defines the "starting point" namespace for the tools defined in that file.
+In other words, the path to the Ruby file defines a "starting point" for the names of tools defined in that file.

 If you create subdirectories inside a Toys directory, their names also contribute to the namespace of created tools.
 For example, if you create a